 5 Tips for a Fast and Easy Post-Gum Graft Recovery

-Healthy gum tissue is essential to oral health.
+Healthy gum tissue is essential to oral health in Los Angeles.
 Our gums help hold our teeth in place and protect the roots from trauma and bacteria.
 Receding gums can be caused by a variety of factors, including periodontal disease, aging, jawbone loss, poor dental hygiene, and trauma (sometimes due to aggressive brushing).

 Recessed gums are not only unattractive, they can make your teeth more sensitive to hot and cold, as they leave the sensitive root of the tooth exposed.
 This can make eating uncomfortable for many patients in Los Angeles.
 More important, recessed gums expose the roots of the teeth to trauma and decay, thereby increasing your risk of eventual tooth loss.